SLachelier/SLachelier/README.md

 ###

-<h3 align="left">I am a full-stack developer with a love for front-end development and tailwind css.</h3>
+<h3 align="left">I am a full-stack developer with a love for front-end development and Tailwind CSS.</h3>

 ###